Top things to do in Tasmania

 • Colonial villages and estates

-In addition to the World Heritage site at Port Arthur, Tassie has a 'Heritage Highway' that includes picturesque colonial towns.
+In addition to the World Heritage site at Port Arthur, Tasmania has a 'Heritage Highway' that includes picturesque colonial towns.
 Driving north from Hobart, follow the route that includes Kempton, Oatlands and Ross.
-They all have remarkable collections of restored cottages, shops and taverns from Tasmania's colonial past.
+They all have remarkable collections of restored cottages, shops and taverns from the island's colonial past.

 Top places to eat and drink in Tasmania